luna-pink/luna-2022/SECURITY.md

 ### Unsupported Version Policy
-If a major bug and/or vulnerability is found in a version that falls under the unsupported criteria, the issue will be tested on the latest codebases to check if the bug/vulnerability has been fixed withen the most recent builds.
+If a major bug and/or vulnerability is found in a version that falls under the unsupported criteria, the issue will be tested on the latest codebases to check if the bug/vulnerability has been fixed within the most recent builds.

 ## Reporting a Vulnerability